Ko cracks LPGA Tour milestone with strong finish

 The world number four shot a final round 68 but missed out on a playoff by one shot at the Meijer Open in Michigan.

-Ko finished fourth at 17-under with Americans Nelly Korda, Jennifer Kupcho and Ireland's Leona Maguire currently in a playoff for the title.
+Ko finished fourth at 17-under with American Jennifer Kupcho claiming the title after beating Nelly Korda and Leona Maguire in a playoff.

 It is the 100th time Ko has finished in the top 10 on the LPGA Tour, 17 of those have been victories.